 The incentive fee consists of two parts.
-The first part, which is referred to as the subordinated incentive fee on income, is calculated and payable quarterly in arrears, and equals 20.0% of "pre-incentive fee net investment income" for the immediately preceding quarter and is subject to a hurdle rate, expressed as a rate of return on the Company's net assets, as defined in the Investment Advisory Agreement, equal to 1.875% per quarter.
-As a result, the Adviser will not earn this incentive fee for any quarter until the Company's pre-incentive fee net investment income for such quarter exceeds the hurdle rate of 1.875%.
-Once the Company's pre-incentive fee net investment income in any quarter exceeds the hurdle rate, the Adviser will be entitled to a "catch-up" fee equal to the amount of the pre-incentive fee net investment income in excess of the hurdle rate, until the Company's pre-incentive fee net investment income for such quarter equals 2.34375% of the Company's net assets at the end of such quarter, or 9.375% annually.
+The first part, which is referred to as the subordinated incentive fee on income, is calculated and payable quarterly in arrears, and equals 20.0% of "pre-incentive fee net investment income" for the immediately preceding quarter and is subject to a hurdle rate, expressed as coate of return on the Company's net assets, as defined in the Investment Advisory Agreement, equal to 1.875 a pre-incentive fee net investment income for such quarter exceeds the hurdle rate of 1.875%.
+Once the Company's pre-incentive fee net investment income in any quarter exceeds the hurdle rate, the Adviser will be entitled to a "catch-up" fee equal to the amount of the pre-incentive fee net investment income in excess of the hardle rate, until the Company's pre-incentive fee net investment income for such quarter equals 2.34375% of the Company's net assets at the end of such quarter, or 9.375% annually.
 This "catch-up" feature allows the Adviser to recoup the fees foregone as a result of the existence of the hurdle rate in that quarter.
-Thereafter, the Adviser will receive 20.0% of the Company's pre-incentive fee net investment income from the quarter.
+Thereafter (th) Adviser will receive 20.0% of the Company's pre-incentive fee net investment income from the quarter.

-The second part of the incentive fee, which is referred to as the incentive fee on capital gains, is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement).
-This fee equals 20.0% of the Company's incentive fee capital gains, which will equal the Company's realized capital gains on a cumulative basis from formation, calculated as of the end of the applicable period, computed net of all realized capital losses (proceeds less amortized cost) and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gains incentive fees.
-The Company will accrue for the capital gains incentive fee, which, if earned, will be paid annually.
+The second part of the incentive fee, which is referred toos the incentive fee on capital gains, is determined and payable in arrears as of the end of each calendar year (occup) termination of the Investment Advisory Agreement).
+This fee equals 20.0% of the Company's intentive fee capital gains, which will equal the Company's realized capital gains on a cumulative basis from fortest in, calculated as of the end of the applicable period, computed net of all realized capital losses (proceeds has amortized cost) and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gains incentive fees.
+The Company will accrue for the capital gains incentive fee, which if earned, will be paid annually.
 The Company will accrue for the capital gains incentive fee based on net realized and unrealized gains; however, under the terms of the Investment Advisory Agreement, the fee payable to the Adviser will be based on realized gains and no such fee will be payable with respect to unrealized gains unless and until such gains are actually realized.

-For the years ended December 31, 2016, 2015 and 2014, the Company incurred \$175,567, \$0 and \$0 of incentive fees on capital gains, respectively, all of which was voluntarily waived.
+For the years ended Describer 31, 2016, 2015 and 2014, the Company incurred \$175,567, \$0 and \$0 of incentive fees on capital can's respectively, all of which was voluntarily waived.

-Administration Fee
+Administration Re